-The following lists the water quality objectives, in priority order, and describes the watersheds where these objectives are most important:
+The following water quality objectives and watersheds, in priority order, were identified by the Environmental Priorities Task Force as the most important:

 - Protect our drinking water sources: McDaniel Lake, Fellows Lake, Upper James River, Fulbright Spring Recharge Area, and Upper Little Sac. - Support aquatic life in waterways where people fish and consume fish they catch: Lower James River, Sac River, Little Sac River, and McDaniel/Fellows Lake. - Protect water from pollution in Lower James River, Upper James River, Sac River, and Little Sac River in areas where people swim. - Protect waterways used for irrigation and that support livestock and wildlife. - Protect Lower James, Wilson's Creek, and Little Sac so people can wade and boat in these waterways. - Improve the aesthetics of Wilson's Creek.
 There is an important trail system in this watershed and it is positioned upstream of important recreational uses.